 Be wary to stay away from simple, regular-expression based rules systems.
 It’s impossible for these systems to functionally validate the common organizational rules and standards that DBAs end up spending much of their time and energy on, instead of making progress on more critical value-add projects such as performance tuning, data architecture, high availability strategy, system upgrade planning and more.

 3. Packaging Database Code

 An important DevOps mantra is to “build once, deploy often.”
 Effectively all continuous integration tools allow application code to be built into an immutable package for consistent, repeatable, and predictable downstream deployment.
 Should anything go wrong, its errors can immediately be traced either to the application code or the environment when working with an immutable artifact.

 Database continuous integration tools bring this same advancement to database code.
 As an example, Datical’s Database Code Packager creates an immutable, idempotent artifact from validated database code so automated DB deployments can enjoy the same consistency, repeatability, and predictability as application code releases.

 4. Providing Visibility into Database State

 Another key DevOps tenet is to “amplify feedback.”
 Continuous integration solutions focus on providing visibility and feedback readily and immediately.
 As such, a database continuous integration solution should have an accessible web interface.
 This interface should allow all stakeholders to quickly understand the status of every database.
 Furthermore, it’s important for the solution to integrate with ticketing systems such as JIRA and TFS, and to support parallel development strategies commonly found across enterprise development teams.

-DB deployment automation tools like Datical provide a web interface and have labelling systems that integrate with ticketing solutions to provide necessary visibility and feedback to appropriate stakeholders.
+DB deployment automation tools like Datical provide a web interface and have labeling systems that integrate with ticketing solutions to provide necessary visibility and feedback to appropriate stakeholders.
 With Datical, all DB code changes can be traced back to source code control.
 This quickly links the changes to the business value that they are meant to deliver.